Mark Renton: T2 Trainspotting (2017)

 20 years later, Renton is now 46 and lives in Amsterdam with his wife.
-Filed for divorce and suffering from a midlife crisis, he returns to Edinburgh.
+Filed for divorce and suffering from a midlife crisis, he returns to Edinburgh for a nostalgic trip.
 He visits Spud and saves him from a suicide attempt.
-Spud tells him where to find Sick Boy and sees him at his pub.
-Sick Boy beats up Renton, still bitter about the betrayal.
-He gives Sick Boy a large sum of money, but Sick Boy complains to his girlfriend Veronika that he is not satisfied and will string Renton along in an elaborate plan to gain his revenge.
+Spud tells him where to find Sick Boy, and subsequently, Renton goes to see him at a pub that Sick Boy owns.
+Their reunion turns sour and he beats Renton, still bitter about the betrayal.
+Later, Renton gives Sick Boy his share of the £16,000 that he stole, but Sick Boy complains to his girlfriend Veronika that he is not satisfied and will string Renton along in an elaborate plan to gain his revenge.

 Meanwhile, Begbie escapes prison.
 Renton and Sick Boy begin development of a brothel in the upper floor of Sick Boy's pub, and Renton begins an affair with Veronika.
 Spud also joins in on the scheme.
 Although Sick Boy is initially still furious with Renton for stealing the money, they later reconcile and resume their friendship.
-Renton later encounters Begbie at a club, and narrowly escapes a stabbing attempt from Begbie.
-The plot thickens as Begbie visits Spud and Veronika, stealing Veronika's phone and telling Renton and Sick Boy to come to the pub.
-Spud arrives too late to tell the duo of Begbie's plan, and Sick Boy is knocked out by Begbie after defending Renton, who in turn fights with Begbie on the top floor of the pub, which leaves Renton hanging by his neck from electrical wiring.
+Renton later encounters Begbie by chance at a nightclub, and narrowly escapes a stabbing attempt from Begbie.
+The plot thickens as Begbie visits Spud and Veronika, stealing Veronika's phone to tell Renton and Sick Boy to come to the pub.
+Spud arrives too late to warn the duo of Begbie's plan, and Sick Boy is knocked out by Begbie after defending Renton, who in turn fights with Begbie on the top floor of the pub, leaving Renton hanging by his neck from electrical wiring.
 Begbie tries to hang Renton, but he is knocked out by Spud with a toilet bowl.

-Renton and Sick Boy leave Begbie outside a prison and resume their friendship, while Veronika returns to Bulgaria and Spud reconciles with his family.
+Renton and Sick Boy leave Begbie outside the prison and resume their friendship, while Veronika returns to Bulgaria and Spud reconciles with his family.
 Renton returns to his father's home and they embrace, with Renton going back to his childhood bedroom and dancing to remix of "Lust for Life".

 Development

 Film producer Andrew Macdonald read Trainspotting on a plane in December 1993 and thought it would make a good basis for a film.
-Ewan McGregor was cast as Renton, while Ewen Bremner, who played Renton in the novel's stage adaption, was cast as Spud.
+Ewan McGregor was cast as Renton, while Ewen Bremner, who played Renton in the novel's stage adaptation, was cast as Spud.
 In preparation for the role, McGregor lost 2 stone (12.7 kilograms) and shaved his head.
 He also learned how to cook up heroin in order to better understand the character.